 Others I spoke to had similar experiences and I definitely felt safe and looked after!
 So definitely don’t hesitate to strike up a conversation with them!

-More Useful Resources and Links for Planning your South American Trip
+More Useful Resources and Links for Planning for Backpacking in South America

 - G Adventure Tours in South America (my personal favourite tour company.)